runlinzhang/runlinzhang.github.io/teaching.md

 - [Lecture 2](https://runlinzhang.github.io/Lec2.pdf?raw=true)

 Correction:
+1. page 4, equa.5. the left lower coner should be "c_n" instead of blank.
-1. page 5, the line above Claim 2.1.
+2. page 5, the line above Claim 2.1.
 "G/B homeo to H^2" should be replaced by "G/B homeo to \partial H^2";
-2. page 6, there are typos in the "Proof of the Claim", I shall correct them later.
+3. page 6, there are typos in the "Proof of the Claim", I shall correct them later.

 - [Lecture 3](https://runlinzhang.github.io/Lec3.pdf?raw=true)